Inferring Magnetic Field Morphology and Dust Scattering Geometry from Mid-IR Polarimetry: the Extended Aitken Method: Application to CanariCam Data

 \subsection{Observations and Data Reduction}

-} CanariCam was used to obtain polarimetric images of the Egg Nebula, W3 IRS5, and W51 IRS2.
+CanariCam was used to obtain polarimetric images of the Egg Nebula, W3 IRS5, and W51 IRS2.
 The details of observations are listed in Table 1.
 CanariCam is the mid-IR multimode (imaging, spectroscopy, and polarimetry) facility camera on the 10.4 m Gran Telescopio de Canarias (GTC) on La Palma, Spain \citep{telesco03}.
 It has a field of view of 26\arcsec $\times$ 19\arcsec with a pixel scale of 0\farcs0794.
 Polarimetry is accomplished through the use of a Wollaston prism, which produces a separation between the \emph{o} and \emph{e} (ordinary and extraordinary) rays, and a half-wave plate rotated to a sequence of four orientations (0\degr, 45\degr, 22.5\degr, and 67.5\degr) repeatedly during observations.
 For imaging polarimetry we have used three narrow-passband filters, one centered on the central part of the silicate feature, filter Si4-10.3, and the other two on the short- and long-wavelength sides of the silicate feature, Si2-8.7 and Si6-12.5 filters, respectively, thereby providing data that can be analyzed with the Aitken method.
 The broad N-band filter (N-10.36) was also used for imaging polarimetry.
-Using the CanariCam 0\farcs52-wide slit with the Low-Resolution 10 $\mu$m grating, we also obtained 8-to-13 $\mu$m spectropolarimetry of the two stars in W3 IRS5, which we refer to as the NE peak and SW peak, relative to the origin centered between the stars.
+Using the CanariCam 0\farcs52-wide slit with the Low-Resolution 10 $\mu$m grating, we also obtained 8-to-13 $\mu$m spectropolarimetry of the two stars in W3 IRS5.

 Observations of the program objects were interlaced with observations of the standard star Vega for flux and point-spread-function calibration \citep{cohen99}, and the standard stars AFGL 2591 and AFGL 490 from \citet{smith00} to calibrate the polarization position angle (PA) offset.
 Standard chop-nod sequences were used with a chop-throw to minimize contamination from background emission.
 In the polarimetry mode, the actual field of view (FOV) is reduced to 26\arcsec $\times $2\farcs6 by insertion of a focal mask to avoid overlapping between \emph{o} and \emph{e} rays originating at different source locations.
 However, because of diffraction at edges of the masks, the reliable vertical extent of FOV is usually about 2\farcs1.
 When the region of interest is larger than a single field of view in the polarization mode, we split our observations of the target into multiple parts offset from each other but overlapping by a few pixel rows for registration and to avoid edge effects.